feathersjs-ecosystem/authentication-client/README.md

 **Note:** All these methods return promises.

-### Special Events
+### Handling the special re-authentication errors

 In the event that your server goes down or the client loses connectivity, it will automatically handle attempting to re-authenticate the socket when the client regains connectivity with the server.
-In order to handle an authentication failure during automatic re-authentication you need to implement the following event listeners:
+In order to handle an authentication failure during automatic re-authentication you need to implement the following event listener:

 ```js
 const errorHandler = error => {